Amber Heard paid ex Johnny Depp 1 million as a settlement. Show

 The actor distributes the money among five charities.
-According to TMZ, these include organizations that work for sick children and clubs that are committed to protecting the climate and endangered ecosystems.
+According to tmz This includes organizations that are committed to sick children and clubs that are committed to protecting the climate and endangered ecosystems.

 Depp sued the actress for defamation over an article she wrote about her experience of domestic violence.
 After a week-long trial, a jury returned a verdict in favor of Depp.